Jerusalem Bible: Translation of the tetragrammaton

-The Jerusalem Bible returned to the use of the historical name Yahweh as the name of God in the Old Testament, rendered as such in 6,823 places within this translation.
-If La Bible de Jerusalem of 1956 had been followed literally, this name would have been translated as "the Eternal."
-The move has been welcomed by some.
+The English Jerusalem Bible returned to the practice of rendering the tetragrammaton as Yahweh for the name of God in the Old Testament, rendered as such in 6,823 places within this translation.
+If the French La Bible de Jerusalem of 1956 had been followed literally, this name would have been translated as "the Eternal".
+The move was welcomed by some.

-On 29 June 2008, Cardinal Francis Arinze, Prefect of the Congregation for Divine Worship and the Discipline of the Sacraments, wrote to the presidents of all conferences of bishops at the behest of Pope Benedict XVI, stating that the use of the name Yahweh was to be dropped from Catholic Bibles in liturgical use, (most notably the CTS New Catholic Bible which uses the Jerusalem Bible text), as well as from songs and prayers, since pronunciation of this name violates long-standing Jewish and Christian tradition.
+In 2008, Cardinal Francis Arinze, Prefect of the Congregation for Divine Worship and the Discipline of the Sacraments, wrote to the presidents of all conferences of bishops at the behest of Pope Benedict XVI, stating that the use of the name Yahweh was to be dropped from Catholic Bibles in liturgical use, as well as from songs and prayers, since pronunciation of this name violates long-standing Jewish and Christian tradition.